ibrahimdmrsy/ibrahimdmrsy/Readme.md

 - 🧬 Background in **research & experimental medicine**
 - 🚀 Always improving my skills in the **IT field**

-🤝 I’m looking to collaborate on: Data Analytics projects, open source contributions.
-💬 Ask me about: SQL, Python, Tableau, Looker Studio, Amplitude, BigQuery and Poer BI.
-📫 How to reach me: ibrahimdemirsoy87@gmail.com
+🤝 I’m looking to collaborate on: Data Analytics projects, open source contributions 💬 Ask me about: SQL, Python, Tableau, Looker Studio, Amplitude, BigQuery and Poer BI 📫 How to reach me: ibrahimdemirsoy87@gmail.com